 London is a buzzling city with many things to do.
 You can visit one of the free museums or see a show on West End.
 And there are many, many restaurants.
 It might be difficult to find healthy, vegetarian options when there’s so much to choose from.
-That’s why I’ve listed my favorite hotspots in London on this page.
+That’s why I’ve listed my favorite vegetarian food spots in London on this page.
 All hotspots listed offer healthy vegetarian and vegan dishes.

 Mildreds is probably my favorite restaurant in London.
 I know that it’s quite a statement considering that there are so many nice places to eat.
 But Mildreds serves really good vegetarian food and they have many vegan and gluten free options.
 I don’t want to oversell it but it’s really good food!
 They have veggie dumplings as a starter for example and a vegan burrito or red beet burger with vegan mayonnaise and vegan cheese as a main dish.
 They’re located in SOHO in a nice area with many bars and restaurants.
 Mildreds is really popular so expect to wait for a table, or try their second branch near King’s Cross/St Pancras station.
 They also have a cookbook with vegetarian recipes, including some of the dishes from their menu.
 It’s for sale at the restaurant.